-To start 2020 off right, we’ve created a list of qualities and habits we’ve found make the most effective mentors according to research.
+To assist the tens of thousands of mentors and mentees that our customers of Mentorloop have, we’ve created a list of qualities and habits we’ve found, that make the most effective mentors according to research.
 After all, effective mentors and mentees make effective mentorship programs!

 In this series, we’ll cover the following characteristics quality mentors possess:

 - They care about the next generation’s success

 - They’re self-aware and enthusiastic